Investigation Process Details

 At the conclusion of the investigation, the Student Honor Office will review the information and determine an appropriate decision and action.
 The action will be selected from the following: No Action, Counsel and Education, Warning, Steady Upward Course, Probation, Suspension Withheld, Suspension, and Expulsion.
 The SHO will then notify the student of the decision, action taken, and any related conditions for reinstatement to good Honor Code standing.

-Should the decision be a suspension or expulsion, the student will have an opportunity to request a Dean of Students Review.
-The student may request the review within two business days upon receipt of the Notice of Separation (see Dean of Students Review Council Procedures).
+Should the decision be a suspension or expulsion, the student will have an opportunity to request a Student Honor Review.
+The student may request the review within five business days upon receipt of the Notice of Separation (see Student Honor Review Procedures).